 What is a Stellate Ganglion Block (SGB)?

 Several studies have been performed in the past, analyzing the effectiveness of stellate ganglion block (SGB) for the treatment of PTSD.
-Although some results were favorable, the level of research was not ideal.
-Very recently, however, the first multi-site, randomized control trial was published the Journal of the American Medical Association (JAMA).
-The results suggest that two stellate ganglion blocks two weeks apart can help reduce symptoms related to PTSD.
-You may read the study below.
+Although results were favorable, the level of research was not ideal.
+Very recently, however, the first multi-site, randomized control trial was published by the Journal of the American Medical Association (JAMA).
+The results show that two stellate ganglion blocks two weeks apart help reduce symptoms related to PTSD.
+You may read the study here:

 Take Home Message

-PTSD is a potentially debilitating problem for anyone who has suffered a major traumatic event in their lives, not just military members.
-Stellate ganglion blocks have shown promising results in recent studies and those who suffer from PTSD are encouraged to discuss the SGB procedure with a highly-trained physician.
-It is also important to know these injections are just one component of the treatment regimen and that continued therapy and medications under the direction of a mental health care professional are needed as well.
+PTSD is a life altering problem for anyone who has suffered a major traumatic event in their lives.
+PTSD is not limited to military trauma.
+Stellate ganglion blocks have shown promising results in recent studies and those who suffer from PTSD are encouraged to discuss the SGB procedure with a qualified physician.
+If you have PTSD and feel that you are stuck, or that you have worked very hard in therapy but have reached a plateau that you cannot pass, or feel the physical symptoms of PTSD such as tension, difficulty taking a deep breath, or racing heart will not improve, SGB may be a very good option for you.
+It is also important to know these injections are just one component of the treatment regimen and that continued therapy under the direction of a mental health care professional is beneficial as well.